 - If you love wooden siding, make sure that you stain and treat your wood before assembly.
-Also, clean your gutters so that there is no build-up of moisture near your home.
+Also, clean your gutters so that there is no build-up of moisture near the foundation of your home.

 - Check for leaks.
-Leaks that go unnoticed behind walls and cabinets lead to severe wood rot in a matter of weeks or months.
+Your pipes run under the house in your crawl space.
+Leaks that go unnoticed behind walls and in crawl spaces lead to severe wood rot in a matter months.
 If you live in a newer home, check your pipes regularly.
-Older homeowners need to discuss potential problems with previous homeowners.
-Having foundation repair specialists and plumbers check for leaks every so often helps prevent long-term damage.
+Having plumbers check for leaks every so often helps prevent long-term damage.

 - De-humidifiers prevent a build-up of humidity and dry up moisture in the wood.

 - If you spill a large amount of water use towels immediately to absorb the water and then use a fan to dry the floor.
-You may want a de-humidifier if it is soaked into the wood.
+You may want to check your crawl space if it was a great amount of water and even add a de-humidifier if it is soaked into the wood.

 Minor Repair Tips

 To repair minor rots in wood, follow these simple instructions to fill in wood.

 - If the wood rot is in a floor beam, consider the size and stability of the wooded beam.
 You will probably want to call in the professionals to replace it.

 - When you have removed the rotten wood (say on a wood floor or doorway), apply wood hardener all over the weak areas.
 Using polyester wood filler, you can then press it into the cracks and gaps.
 You can do the same with epoxy injecting it into the holes.